kasumiin-eng/wdps_will/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.5.0.9 - 10.
+June 2021 =
+* Feature: From now on your can set an Alt tag for the Slide Thumbnail.
+* Fix: Absolute positioned layers didn't rotate.
+* Fix: Workaround adjusted for the Safari bug which makes non-fullwidth rows create unnecessary line wrap.
+* Fix: Slider and slide title fields are sanitized.
+* Fix: Arrow style didn't work in preview.
+* Fix: Empty background color caused PHP error.
+* Fix: Force fullwidth slider might appeared offscreen in rare cases.
+* Fix: Compatibility fix for Admin 2020 plugin.
+* Fix: Slider flickered in Gutenberg editor in rare cases.
+* Fix: Nested, not full width Absolute layer width couldn't be changed.
+* Other: Editor role no longer gets access to Smart Slider on new installations.

+= 3.5.0.8 - 02.
+June 2021 =
+Warning: Smart Slider 3.5 is not backwards compatible!
+Before upgrading check the [possible issues and their solutions](https://smartslider.helpscoutdocs.com/article/2028-sliders-look-different-after-the-3-5-update) you might see after updating to 3.5.

+* New: [Speed improvements](https://smartslider3.com/blog/smart-slider-35/) which help you make Smart Slider 3 pass Core Web Vitals.
+* Removed: jQuery dependency is removed.
+From now on Smart Slider only uses vanilla JavaScript.
+* Removed: px+ from padding and margin values.
+From now on everything will be fix px value.
+* Removed: Non adaptive font resizing is removed, and from now on everything will be adaptive.
+If you need the adaptive scaling at the layers you created before the update which previously used non-adaptive scaling, turn on "Legacy Font Scale" at Slider settings > Developer tab.
+* Feature: Async option for non-primary CSS files.
+* Feature: Horizontal mouse wheel control option.
+* Fix: Compatibility fix for Cachify plugin.
+* Fix: Compatibility fix for WooCommerce Blocks plugin.
+* Fix: Compatibility fix for A3 Lazy Loading plugin.
+* Fix: Compatibility fix for Woodmart theme.
+* Fix: Compatibility fix for Flatsome theme.
+* Fix: Compatibility fix for Newspaper theme's tagDiv Composer.
+* Fix: LiteSpeed cache plugin's Generate Critical CSS option.
+* Fix: Twenty Seventeen theme conflict with Scroll to Slider option.
+* Fix: Divi Builder plugin caused problems with the align and max width options.
+* Fix: Fixes for RTL display that affected the Inner align, force full width calculation and arrow control positioning.

 = 3.4.1.17 - 08.
 March 2021 =
 * Feature: Remove script type attributes